H-E-B Pharmacy Pill Reminder Case Study

 - 21% Forget to take/give medications weekly

-- Top reason for missing a dose is forgetting to take it (53%).
+- The top reason for missing a dose is that the respondent forgot to take it (53%).

-Over 35+ pill reminder and pharmacy apps were evaluated.
+Jennifer Stewart and I evaluated over 35+ pill reminder and pharmacy apps.
 We noted the strengths and weaknesses of the products we tried out to inform our product strategy.

 - Add reminder